rockthejvm/rockthejvm-site/src/content/articles/scala-3-givens-and-implicits.md

 The new given/using combos in Scala 3 were created to reduce some of the power of the `implicit` keyword, which may be easily misused.
 The main arguments for implicits include:

-- implicit arguments, which are now solved with given/using
+- Implicit arguments, which are now solved with given/using
-- type classes, which are also solved with given/using
+- Type classes, which are also solved with given/using
-- extension methods, which now have their own language-level constructs in Scala
+- Extension methods, which now have their own language-level constructs in Scala
-- implicit conversions, which now need to be explicitly enforced
+- Implicit conversions, which now need to be explicitly enforced

 ## 2. Let's Be Friends